Top Online Phlebotomy Classes & Certification Programs

 At the programmatic level, the National Phlebotomy Association provides accreditation to ensure programs meet national standards.
 If you’re unsure whether a school or program maintains accreditation, you can search the U.S. Department of Education’s Database of Postsecondary Institutions and Programs.

-Getting Your Professional License & Certification After Your Online Phlebotomy Program
+Getting Your Professional License & Certification

 Certification plays a big role in the world of phlebotomy, and for good reason: these professionals are trusted to take blood from patients, handle it carefully, and abide by ethical and legal regulations.
 The vast majority of employers require their phlebotomists to hold certification from one of the national organizations reviewed earlier in this guide.

 To receive certification, you typically need to complete a postsecondary non-degree award such as those earlier discussed.
 Many certification programs also require candidates to possess some real-world experience, such as clinical experience gained during their program and/or work experience.
-As of 2020, four states (California, Louisiana, Nevada, and Washington) mandate that phlebotomy technicians hold certification.
+As of 2024, only four states (California, Louisiana, Nevada, and Washington) mandate that phlebotomy technicians hold certification.

 Students must also renew their certifications every couple of years, with individual certifying organizations setting specific guidelines.